-The primary mission of the CASLA is to run the Canadian ASL Open (CASLO) each year.
+The primary mission of the CASLA is to make it possible to hold the Canadian ASL Open (CASLO) each year.
 We have been doing that for twenty years.

 There are several reasons to join CASLA.
 First, you think that an annual, reliable, well run Canadian ASL tournament, that you can plan to attend months ahead of time, is a good thing.
 Second, you would like that tournament to sometimes be in your city.
 Third, you would like to have a say in the format of the tournament and in which city the tournament will be held.